-You’ll need to reapply the powder more often; so keep you eggshells and reapply them to your plants or garden after some time.
+You’ll need to reapply the powder more often; so keep your eggshells and reapply them to your plants or garden after some time.

 #4 – Make Eggshell Plant Starter Containers

-Because of their biodegradable nature, eggshells make excellent seed starter planter.
+Because of their biodegradable nature, eggshells make excellent seed starter planters.
 To do this, reserve a good number of deeper shell halves.

-You need to sterilize them by placing your eggshells in a 200-degree oven for about 30 minutes or boil them.
+You need to sterilize them by placing your eggshells in a 200-degree oven for about 30 minutes or boiling them.

 After this, make a hole in the bottom using an awl or nail.
 This will help with drainage.
 Add seeds and soil according to the packaging instructions.